intel/opencl-intercept-layer/docs/controls.md

 If set to a nonzero value, logs function entry and exit information for every OpenCL call using the ITT APIs.
 This feature will only function if the Intercept Layer for OpenCL Applications is built with ITT support.

+##### `ChromeTraceBuffering` (bool)

+If set to a nonzero value, buffers JSON records for Chrome Tracing in memory before writing to a file.
+The buffer will be flushed when it fills, on blocking OpenCL calls, and during application termination.

 ##### `ChromeCallLogging` (bool)

 If set to a nonzero value, logs function entry and exit information for every OpenCL call to a JSON file that may be used for Chrome Tracing.

+##### `ChromeFlowEvents` (bool)

+If set to a nonzero value, adds flow events between OpenCL calls and OpenCL commands in a JSON file that may be used for Chrome Tracing.
+Requires both ChromeCallLogging and ChromePerformanceTiming.

 ##### `ErrorLogging` (bool)